Zilvaro/digitalz-campaign/README.md

 ## 2.3 Start-date input
 [Go to the top](#table-of-contents)

-Then, the user is asked to enter the start-date of the period he wants to analyze.
+Then, the user is asked to enter the start-date of the period he wants to analyse.
 The valid input is any number between 1 & 31 (of December) (Date validation sample is in section 2.4.
 "End-date input")

 ![start-date](/images/enter-start-date.JPG)